officegeek/keaonline/4_semester/machine_learning/Using_Jupyter_Lab_in_Virtual_Environme.md

 ![](./image/python37.png)

-2. Place the unzipede file
+2. Place the unzipede file in the folder where you are creating the venv

-2. Create the virtuel enverioment with the command:
+3. Create the virtuel enverioment with the command:

     virtualenv -p .\python-3.7.9\python.exe powerbi

+4. Check you Python versin with:

+    python -V